pirica/wordtohtml/README.md

  5. It will display tables with merged cells correctly along with border and cell colours etc.

+ 6. In the default mode, tables are replicated as near as possible to the original DOCX word document formatting and size.
+However an option is provided for the tables to take up 100% of screen width (to allow for better display in mobile devices etc.).

- 6. Both footnote and endnote references are located in the correct place in the text.
+ 7. Both footnote and endnote references are located in the correct place in the text.
 All the actual footnotes and endnotes are located at the end of the text.
 Links are provided to jump from a reference to actual note and then back again.

- 7. The bookmarks in a 'Table of Contents' or similar provide a link to the correct section of the document as per the original Word document.
+ 8. The bookmarks in a 'Table of Contents' or similar provide a link to the correct section of the document as per the original Word document.
 A return link is also provided.

- 8. As many Word documents are quite long a link is provided to jump back to the top of the document.
+ 9. As many Word documents are quite long a link is provided to jump back to the top of the document.
 Located at the middle of the right side of the screen.

- 9. In the default mode, images are formatted and sized very similarly to the original DOCX word document, which is fine for desktop computers.
+ 10. In the default mode, images are formatted and sized very similarly to the original DOCX word document, which is fine for desktop computers.
 However an option is provided to allow for external CSS formatting to be used instead (e.g. to allow for better display in mobile devices etc.).
 In this mode each image is given a unique CSS class name - 'Wimg1' for the first image.
 'Wimg2' for the second image, etc. to enable formatting of each image as desired.

- 10. In the default mode, tables are replicated as near as possible to the original DOCX word document formatting and size.
-However an option is provided for the tables to take up 100% of screen width (to allow for better display in mobile devices etc.).
+There is also an option to omit images from the resultant HTML

+ 11. Will now recognise when images are cropped and display the correct cropped image.

- 11. By default images are saved into the 'images' directory, which is automatically created if it does not exist.
+ 12. By default images are saved into the 'images' directory, which is automatically created if it does not exist.
 An option is provided to enable the name of this directory to be changed if desired.

+ 13.

- 12. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
+ 14. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
 These in the main are not commonly available on the web.
 However most of the characters or equivalents are available in Unicode so these are used instead.
 Available when using php 7.2 and above.

- 13. Will now recognise when images are cropped and will now display the cropped image
+Note however that not all browsers can display the full Unicode character set.

 # USAGE